IceFireCode/TestExpress/NOTES.md

 [x] Somehow deal with CarModel also needing to be recognized as ElectricCar [ ] create more tests for the ElectricCar (or move to the future?)
-[ ] create a VehicleRepository to store the cars (in memory) [ ] create and store a gasoline and an electric car, then get them from the repository [ ] create a VehicleController to handle the HTTP requests and responses
+[x] create and store a gasoline and an electric car, then get them from the repository [ ] create a VehicleController to handle the HTTP requests and responses